ifeatukelly/content-ops-starter/content/pages/index.md

         title: ''
         subtitle: ''
         text: >+
-          <div style="text-align: center">> \>
+          <div style="text-align: center">*Our Mission*> *"Our mission is to

-          >

-          > *"Our mission is to bring the transformative hope of Jesus Christ to those experiencing hardship, offering not just temporary relief but the eternal promise of salvation.
+          bring the transformative hope of Jesus Christ to those experiencing hardship, offering not just temporary relief but the eternal promise of salvation.
 We believe that true hope is found in Christ alone, and through Him, lives can be restored, hearts can be healed, and communities can be renewed.
 Guided by faith and love, we are committed to sharing the Gospel boldly, reaching those in need through acts of service, prayer, and compassionate outreach.
 Whether through providing physical support, emotional encouragement, or spiritual nourishment, we seek to reflect the love of Christ in all that we do, reminding the broken and weary that they are seen, valued, and deeply loved by God."*</div>

         actions: []
         colors: bg-light-fg-dark